Support for families and early help

 The TAF should meet regularly to review the progress made and the outcomes achieved.

-Where there are issues identified that warrant support from a multi-agency team (MAT) the request for support should be completed.
+Where there are issues identified that warrant support from a multi-agency team (MAT) the completed EHA should be sent to Starting Point and the request for support should be completed. (when an EHA accompanies the online request for support - only basic details need adding to the online form).
 It should include any actions already undertaken and why these needs cannot be met by universal services.

 Please see the threshold document attached to this page to help your decision making.
 If you're unsure about whether a threshold is met please call the professional advice and consultation service for advice and support tel: 01629 535353.